underscoreio/essential-scala/src/pages/objects/generics.md

 def booleanAndDoule: BoleanAndDouble = // ...
 ~~~

-The answer is to use generics to create something called a **product type** -- for example a `Pair` -- that contains the relevant data for *both* return types:
+The answer is to use generics to create a **product type** -- for example a `Pair` -- that contains the relevant data for *both* return types:

 ~~~ scala
 def intAndString: Pair[Int, String] = // ...

 def booleanAndDouble: Pair[Boolean, Double] = // ...
 ~~~

+Generics provide a different approach to defining product types --  one that relies on aggregation as opposed to inheritance.

 ### Exercise: Pairs